taybro23/AboveBoard_MS4/README.md

 •	If you are happy with the migrations, enter `heroku run python3 manage.py migrate`

-•	If you are using a JSON file with product information stores, you will need to load these to Heroku also
+•	If you are using a JSON file with product information stored, you will need to load these to Heroku also by entering the following into your terminal;

-•	`heroku run python3 manage.py loaddata categories`
+`heroku run python3 manage.py loaddata categories`

-•	`heroku run python3 manage.py loaddata products`
+`heroku run python3 manage.py loaddata products`

 •	Make sure to also create a super user so you can access the admin page by entering `python3 manage.py createsuperuser`